 So we tried the next obvious stop: Winning percentage.
 Only that proved just as worthless when we saw the top team on that list…. the team with the highest winning percentage in history?
 Boise State.

 We realized this was going to be a matter of gathering the info.
 But we didn’t want to just make a subjective list.
 Big dreams here.
 We wanted to build a little system… one based on numbers, not opinions.
 But nothing too damn complicated; you ever seen the formula to figure out QB Rating?
 Holy sh@t.
-No, we wanted to make something that answers the question, but in a way everybody can understand.
+No, we wanted to make something that even average folks like us can understand.
 And damned if, after a good two weeks of bumbling around and experimenting, we don’t think we did.